IanLawrence/PrimeroAdminGuide/PrimeroAdministrationandConfigurationGuide.md

 ## Create a CP Incident from a CP Case

-This is a new permission to allow creating an incident details from a case you don't own.
-Add ```Permission::INCIDENT_DETAILS_FROM_CASE``` to the role you want to give this permission to.
+This permission allows creating an incident details from a case you don't own.
+To add or remove this ability for a user, go the **Settings** tab and click on **Roles**.
+Edit the corresponding role for that user by toggling the checkbox for **Add Incident Details to another user's case** in the **Permissions** section.

 ## Create services details from a case

-This is a new ppermission to allow adding a service provision form to a case you don't own.
-Add ```Permission::SERVICES_SECTION_FROM_CASE``` to the role you want to give this permission to.
+This permission allows adding a service provision form to a case you don't own.
+To add or remove this ability for a user, go the **Settings** tab and click on **Roles**.
+Edit the corresponding role for that user by toggling the checkbox for **Add Service provision to another user's case** in the **Permissions** section.

 # Rules for Importing Data into Primero